-Current law allows the Director of Accounts and Reports (Director) of the Department of Administration to enter into an agreement with a municipality for participation in the Program for the purpose of assisting in the collection of a debt.
+Current law allows the Executive Director to enter into an agreement with a municipality for participation in the debt setoff program for the purpose of assisting in the collection of a debt.
 Such municipalities would be required to certify that the municipality has made at least three attempts to collect a debt prior to submitting such debt to setoff.
 The bill would amend the definition of "municipality" to include community mental health centers and licensed mental health clinics.